Boa Constrictor Temperatures & Heating Requirements

 Heat lamps are still a controversial heat source for snakes, but according to expert Roman Muryn’s research, they are one of the most natural ways to create the right temperature gradient in your boa’s enclosure.

-If you are using a glass terrarium or other enclosure with a mesh top, I recommend using a dual dome-style heat lamp fixture with a ceramic sockets.
-(This lamp is my favorite for larger reptiles.)
+If you are using an enclosure with a mesh top, I recommend using a dual dome-style heat lamp fixture with a ceramic sockets.
+(The Zoo Med Combo Deep Dome Dual Lamp Fixture is my favorite for larger reptiles.)
 That way the mesh creates a barrier between the hot bulb and your snake, and you can create a larger basking area for healthier, more effective basking.

 If the bulb(s) must be installed inside the enclosure, you will need bulb cages like this to prevent burns.
 However, I strongly recommend using an enclosure with a mesh top so the lamps can be installed outside of the enclosure.